Transparency & purpose

 Who uses WheelieNames

-Teachers & trainers
+Teachers & educators

 Cold calling, random groups, and fair participation without favoritism.
+50K+ teachers already use it in their classrooms.

 Teams & meetings